 “Oh, I see.
 We are finishing our lectures at 6 p.m.
 And after that, there is a hockey practice till 8.30 p.m.
 So you can pick it up anytime up until then.”
 Thalia said, a little bit more at ease now.

 “That would be great.
-Kite will come to get it in about an hour.
-Where will you leave the phone?”
+A boy named Kite will come to get it in about an hour.
+Where will he find the phone?”
 The man sounded relieved.

 “It will be in the front office...”
 Thalia said, but then she remembered that Milo was on sick leave.
 “You know what?
 Just ask for instructor Kim.
-It will be with me.”
+It will be with me on the ice.”
 They bid each other farewell, and the girl shoved the phone into the pocket of her jacket.

 “Big sis Lia, can you please help me with the buckles?”
 The little girl called out.

 Thalia was neither a figure skater nor a hockey player.
-However, she had a bit closer to the latter.
-She principally trained the kids that were still unsure which path to choose or the ones who decided not to pursue either of them.
+However, she had closer to the latter, as she used to play hockey in middle school.
+The girl principally trained the kids that were still unsure which path to choose or those who decided not to pursue either of them.
+Speed, balance, and agility on the ice were what she was aiming for with her pupils.
+And also taught them some tricks like twists and turns and some basic jumps.
+Those were all just for fun.
 Her father was a maintenance worker at an ice rink.
 Therefore, ever since she was a child, Lia was spending hours at a time on ice.

 “Danny, Mickey, you guys ready to start now?”
-Thalia’s first group of the day was consisting of three 3-year-olds.
+Thalia’s first group of the day was consisting of three 4-year-olds.

 The lesson was almost over when the older girl realized that she almost forgot about something.